sguox002/leetcode/leetcode-all.md

 two pointer merge.
 ->>
 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.
+<<-1423	Maximum Points You Can Obtain from Cards    		45.1%	Medium
+take cards from either end, return the max points taking k cards.
+equivalent: sliding window to get min sum using n-k.
+->>

+<<-1456	Maximum Number of Vowels in a Substring of Given Length    		53.5%	Medium
+a substring of length k, return the max number of vowels. sliding window with size k.
+->>

+<<-1461	Check If a String Contains All Binary Codes of Size K    		46.3%	Medium
+k=2，00，01，10，11.
+so using sliding window to get the number and set the flag.
+->>

 <<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium
 sliding window with at most one 0 inside. record previous 0 position.